 - meteorological stations for air temperature, humidity and radiation measurements;

-- water sampling stations for water quality measurement (dissolved organic and inorganic carbon, conductivity and nitrate concentrations), including a RiverLab prototype developed as part of the Equipex CRITEX, installed in June 2015 at the outlet of Avenelles (Orgeval Subcatchment), order to continuously measure (every 30 minutes) the chemical composition of the river.
+- water sampling stations for water quality measurement (dissolved organic and inorganic carbon, conductivity and nitrate concentrations), including a RiverLab prototype developed as part of the Equipex CRITEX, installed in June 2015 at the outlet of Avenelles (Orgeval subcatchment) for a high-frequency measurement (every 30 minutes) of the chemical composition of the river.

 Partners and further information

-The ORACLE observatory is organized around the “GIS” scientific structure, in 2011, that brings together eight member institutions (INRAE, Sorbonne University, CNRS, AgroParisTech, Mines Paris Tech, the DRIEE IdF, Météo France) and 14 research units and departments.
-It is part of the experimental platform of the Federation of Ile-de-France and Research in the Environment (FIRE) – https://www.fire.upmc.fr/), as well as the Zone Atelier Seine – https://www.seine-aval.fr/zone-atelier-seine/ through the Interdisciplinary Environmental Research Program on the Seine Basin (PIREN Seine – https://www.piren-seine.fr/).
+Since 2011, the ORACLE observatory has been organized around the “GIS” scientific structure, bringing together eight member institutions (INRAE, Sorbonne University, CNRS, AgroParisTech, Mines Paris Tech, the Regional and Interdepartmental Directorate for the Environment, Planning and Transport – DRIEAT IdF, Météo France) and 14 research units and departments.
+It is part of the experimental platform of the Federation of Île-de-France and Research in the Environment (FIRE) – https://www.fire.upmc.fr/), as well as the Zone Atelier Seine – https://www.seine-aval.fr/zone-atelier-seine/ through the Interdisciplinary Environmental Research Program on the Seine Basin (PIREN Seine – https://www.piren-seine.fr/).